Relieve Hand Pain with Carpal Tunnel Surgery in MA & RI

 Recovery can range anywhere from two to 12 months.
 After the surgery, expect to wear a brace for a few weeks, and you’ll be able to return to work or daily activities soon.
 We will recommend hand therapy to help you regain full function.

 If you are wondering whether carpal tunnel surgery is the right treatment for you, the orthopedic team at Southcoast is here to help.
 We will be with you every step of the way through your procedure and recovery.
 Find a doctor at a location near you, and contact us to schedule an appointment.
-You can also sign up for our Joint Seminar to learn about how we can help you.
-Call 508-973-1102 to register.

 As part of our orthopedic services, Southcoast Health provides carpal tunnel surgery in Fall River, Dartmouth, New Bedford and Wareham, MA, as well as surrounding areas of RI, through St. Luke’s Hospital, Charlton Memorial Hospital and Tobey Hospital.